Weaknesses of Current Paper Voting Options

 "The recent report by the Election Infrastructure Initiative (EII) that aimed to estimate state and local costs to conduct elections over the next decade came up with a national figure of $53.3 billion, which is broadly consistent with the cost of past elections, when converted to an annual basis (i.e., $5.3 billion)." — MIT Election Data + Science Lab: The Cost Of Conducting Elections (opens in a new tab)

-The status quo is that every year, billions of taxpayer dollars are funneled into processes that is labor-intensive and subject to human error, vulnerable to undetectable fraud, and less accessible for voters.
+The status quo is that every year, billions of taxpayer dollars are funneled into processes that are labor-intensive and subject to human error, vulnerable to undetectable fraud, and less accessible for voters.

 Unverifiable Results